-Try to cross Charles Bridge midday and you will find yourself shoulder to shoulder inching your way across the bridge barely able to enjoy the experience.
-This city has reached its limits of how many visitors it can host, we urge people to come to the Czech Republic and leave Prague actually because the countryside has so much to offer and so many people miss it.
+Try to cross Charles Bridge midday and you will find yourself shoulder to shoulder inching your way across.
+This city has reached its limits of how many visitors it can host, we urge people to come to the Czech Republic and leave Prague because the countryside has so much to offer and so many people miss it.

-However, no one, not even us want to completely skip Prague, even with the crowds it’s pure magic.
-That is why we put together this guide for where to go and what to see in Prague to escape the crowds, even in the middle of peak season in the summer months at the tourist hot spots like Old Town, Prague Castle, and even Charles Bridge!
+However, no one, not even us, want to completely skip Prague Even with the crowds it’s pure magic.
+That is why we put together this guide for what to see in Prague to escape the crowds, even at big Prague tourist attractions during high season!

-Easily one of the most popular Prague places to visit and Prague must see spots is the Charles Bridge.
-You see images of the Charles Bridge all over the internet and on social media, empty and magical looking.
+Easily one of the most popular Prague attractions is the Charles Bridge.
+You see images of it all over the internet and on social media, empty and magical looking.